omahs/kythera/docs/content/en/docs/tutorials/rust/actor.md

 ### Write method: Add

 Finally, let's add our `Add()` method to update the state of the actor.
-We are aiming to update the value of `ActorState::value` everytime the method is called by adding the passed value to the current state value.
+We are aiming to update the value of `ActorState::value` every time the method is called by adding the passed value to the current state value.

 The first thing we need is a way to fetch the arguments passed to the message received:
 ```rust